From Continuity to Smoothness

 Suppose now that \(f : U \to \mathbb{R}^k\) is smooth, in the ordinary

 Euclidean sense.
-The single-chart atlas \(\{(\Gamma(f), \varphi)\}\) is, vacuously, a smooth atlas: with only
+The single-chart atlas \(\{(\Gamma(f), \varphi)\}\) is, vacuously, a smooth atlas.
+With only

 one chart, the smooth compatibility condition is automatically satisfied.
 By the generation proposition,